yodrew/darkroomretreat/manuscript/format.md

 ### long {#long}

-A long retreat lasts two months to a year.
+A long retreat lasts three months to a year.
 I have heard several reports of retreats like this.
 All had results we would consider miraculous but which are well within the capacity of the human organism.
-It made itself under difficult circumstances.
+The organism made itself under difficult circumstances.
 Under ideal circumstances, it is certainly able to remake itself.
 Perhaps better than new.

 [____Stories persist____](http://darkroomretreat.com/reports/365-day-retreat-of-150-year-old-yogi) of astonishing physical healing occurring in Ayurvedic darkroom retreats lasting 3-12 months: recovering lost hair and eyesight; growing new teeth; and even recovering youth itself.
 It seems worth looking into.

 ## warning {#warning}

-There are five harmful and dangerous ways to retreat in darkness which I have already mentioned.
+There are four harmful and dangerous ways to retreat in darkness.
 I learned about them the hard way.
 The only possible point to what I endured was so I could warn you of these little gateways to hell.
 I sincerely wish for you to avoid such suffering.

-Fortunately, it is easy once you know.
+Fortunately, it is easy to avoid it once you know.
 I will just list them here and point you to longer discussions of them elsewhere in the book.

 Just say no to: